ALex-Hwang/Notetaking/languages/Anglais/VocabBuilder.md

 > Rattled by the question, his mind went blank, and he blurted out a non sequitur that fetched a few laughs from the audience.

-*non sequitur* is a Latin phrase, meaning "is does not follow.".
+*non sequitur* is a Latin phrase, meaning "is does not follow."

+## AMBI

+Latin, "on both sides" or "around". *Anbidextrous* people can use their right and left hand equally well.

+### amibiguous

+1. Doubtful or uncertain especially from being obscure or indistinct.
+2. Unclear in meaning because of being understandable in more than one way.

+> Successful politicians are good at giving ambiguous answers to questions on difficult issues.

+*Ambiguous* comes from the Latin verb *ambigere*, "to be undecided".

+### ambient

+Existing or present on all sides.

+> The ambient lighting in the restaurant was low, and there was a bright candle at each table.

+*ambient* temperature.

+###